NeuracoreAI/neuracore/examples/README.md

 ```bash
 python example_data_collection_vx300s.py --record
 ```
 2. The script will automatically start and stop recordings for each demonstration.
-You can see this process happening in the [robots](https://neuracore.app/dashboard/robots) tab in the app
+You can see this process happening in the "Robots" tab in the Neuracore Dashboard
-3. Navigate to the [data](https://neuracore.app/dashboard/data) tab in the app to see your dataset
+3. Navigate to the "Data" tab in the Neuracore Dashboard to see your dataset

 ### Launching Training